-UVA Emergency Management (UVAEM) coordinates the overall emergency planning process at the University of Virginia using the four Phases of Emergency Management framework (mitigation, preparedness, response, and recovery) and an all-hazards framework.
+The University of Virginia Office of Emergency Management (UVAEM) coordinates the overall emergency planning process at the University of Virginia using the four Phases of Emergency Management framework (mitigation, preparedness, response, and recovery) and an all-hazards approach.

 UVAEM provides strategic guidance with three primary types of university plans.
 The Critical Incident Management Plan (CIMP) guides overarching emergency response to incidents that may occur at the university.
-The Emergency Procedures Guide (EPG), based at the department levels, provides immediate action planning for life safety during an incident.
+The Building Emergency Action Plan (BEAP) Program, including the Emergency Procedures Guide (EPG), are based at the building level and provide immediate action planning for life safety during an incident.
 A departmental Continuity of Operations Plan (COOP) provides the basis for continuity actions while establishing a framework of procedures for addressing short-term or extended disruptions that could occur individually or in any combination.
 Each plan is a tool to increase the university's resiliency and improve the university's ability to respond to and recover from an incident.

-The development of an EPG is an integral part of the emergency management system at the University of Virginia.
-An EPG will be used as the basis for departmental preparedness, response, evacuation, secure-in-place, or shelter-in-place actions.
+The development of an EPG is an integral part of the emergency management system at the University of Virginia (UVA).
+An EPG will be used as the basis for university-wide preparedness, response, evacuation, and shelter-in-place actions.
 The EPG outlines the actions that personnel in a department will take in response to an incident.
 A well-developed EPG reduces the impact of incidents on people, property, and departmental functions.

-Departments are responsible for the creation of its EPG which contains department-wide information such as leadership contact information, general emergency procedures, and proper methods for contacting emergency responders.
+Buildings are responsible for participation in the BEAP Program, which contains building-specific information such as emergency contact information, life safety equipment locations, the EPG, and proper methods for contacting emergency responders.